theloniustrout/danstore/README.md

 <br><br>
 <br><br>

 80% of all energy used on the planet goes to spinning electrical motors inefficiently.
 Developing nations are bringing more online exponentially with a bias toward inexpensive systems.
-Therefore potentially 5% or more overall gains are possible by lowering the price barrier to high performance energy utilization inherent in open systems designs.
+5%-50% worldwide net gains are possible by lowering the price barrier to high performance energy utilization inherent in open systems designs.
 The initial reference design will focus on support systems for the VESC electric motor driver & power conversion software.
-A 50V 100A reference design is popular with the skate community, & a 75V 200A reference design is has been modeled in Spice.
+Ben Vedder's 50V 100A reference design is in high demand with the skate community, & a 75V 200A reference design is in the prototyping stage.
+An IGBT reference design is available with a clear path to SiC mosfets.

 ![Alt text](png/vesc6.4.png)